WordPress Database Backups: The Definitive Guide

 - Select files to download: You can either download the whole backup, or just the database tables.

-There are a few ways to backup databases manually.
+🚨 There are a few ways to take a backup manually.
 We’ll go through each method carefully, however please note that none of these methods guarantees an error-free backup like a backup plugin does.

 - Go to the Files section of your cPanel and click Backup Wizard.